pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 ## Mini-project: Cleaning a client's database

-A house rental company has a brand new relational database they would like to populate with new user information.
-They currently have the data in a rudimentary and weird format that cannot be parsed using file formats such as `.tsv` or `.csv` (_their engineer messed up and inputted the data separated by weird inconsistent characters_).
+A house-rental company has a brand-new relational database they would like to populate with fresh user information.
+They currently have the data in a rudimentary and inconsistent format that cannot be parsed with conventional file types such as `.tsv` or `.csv` (_their engineer messed up and separated the data with weird, inconsistent characters_).

-Our job is to extract four key fields in this dataset, which will then be used to systematically harass their clients via invasive phone calls and targeted publicity:
+Our job is to extract four key fields from this dataset, which will then be used to systematically harass their clients via invasive phone calls and targeted publicity:

 - User's first name.
 - User's last name.
 - User's phone number (_validated_).
 - User's email address.

-  Since this company is dubious, they also recollected their customers' IP Addresses in IPv4 format.
-However, we have mentioned that their engineer has certain opportunities, so they're skeptical about whether these addresses are valid.
+Since this company is dubious, they also collected their customers' IP addresses in IPv4 format.
+However, we have mentioned that their engineer has certain shortcomings, so they are skeptical about whether these addresses are valid.

 We then have three rules:

 - If the phone number is invalid, we must not include it since this will only stall their process.
-- If the IP Address is not valid, we must not include it.
+- If the IP address is not valid, we must not include it.
 - If the email address is invalid, we must not include it.

-  The dataset's head can be found below:
+The dataset’s head can be found below:

 ```
 Christopher Brown%%% cbrown@gmail.com%}%% (567) 890-1234%%% 890 Cedar Rd.%%% 192.268.0.3